donereports/Done-Reports-IRC/README.md

 The syntax of this is not yet determined.

 * `Loqi: I did this.` Has the potential of false positives, also cannot associate with a question.
-* `!report I did this.` Is more explicit, will not get false positives, but may be harder to remember.
-* `!done I did this.` Is explicit, friendlier, still may be hard to remember.
+* `!done I did this.` Is explicit but somewhat hard to remember.

 Reply Format